Grand Qigong Master Pang Ming Before & After 2000

-Qigong Master Pang Ming (Pang Lao Shi, Pang He Ming, Dr. Pang), used to be one of the best national western and Chinese medicine doctors in China.
-He was also a well-known acupuncturist, one of the new qi gong pioneers, an author and honored professor in Chinese colleges, and a calligrapher.
+Qigong Master Pang Ming (Pang Lao Shi, Pang He Ming, Dr. Pang), was one of the best national Western medical doctors and TCM doctors in China.
+He was also a well-known acupuncturist, an author and honored professor in several colleges, and a calligrapher.
+He is the new and scientific qigong pioneer in the qigong community.

 Some of Master Pang’s previous positions before he retired: